douthwja01/OpenMAS/README.md

 	+ A directory of scenario definitions.
 Functions within here are designed to generate the object initial conditions in the global coordinate system.
 Scenario.fig, scenario.mat may be auto generated.
-- data
-	+ The outputted simulation data and figures, ordered by simulation date and time of execution.

 IMPORTANT: Please ensure that all these directories are on the system path when
 	   creating a simulation setup function (see setup_example.m).